SIGNALS of Giant HII Regions: A Spatially Resolved Analysis of NGC 604: Introduction

 NGC~604 has an \ha\ core-halo morphology that shows the impact of the stellar winds of massive stars located in its interior.
 Unlike in 30~Doradus, where the stars are centrally concentrated, these stars are spread over a large projected area ($\sim$\SI{e4}{\square\parsec} for cluster A in \citealt{hunter1996}) in a structure called a \acl{soba} (\acs{soba}; \citealt{maizapellaniz2004}).
 The ionizing stellar cluster is composed of a population of at least 200 O-type and \ac{wr} stars \citep{drissen1993,drissen2008,hunter1996} with an age of $\sim$\SI{3}{\mega\year} \citep{hunter1996,gonzalezdelgado2000} on top of an underlying older stellar population of age $\sim$\SI{12}{\mega\year} \citep{eldridge2011}.
 Photoionized shells and filaments surround this stellar cluster (Figure~\ref{pretty_images}).
 Previous studies have estimated that the energy of the stellar wind is sufficient to form the central region \citep[e.g.,][]{tenoriotagle2000,maizapellaniz2004,tullmann2008}, while contributions from \acp{snr} expand it into the halo structure \citep[e.g.,][]{yang1996}.

 Most studies of NGC~604 employ long-slit spectroscopy or Fabry-P\'{e}rot observations to analyze the complex kinematics of the gas \citep[e.g.,][]{sabalisck1995,munoztunon1996,yang1996,tenoriotagle2000}.
-However, very few studies have analyzed the chemical composition and ionization structure of the region. \cite{vilchez1988} obtained an electron temperature of $T_e \simeq \SI{8000}{\kelvin}$, an electron density consistent with the low-density limit, and an oxygen abundance of $12 + \log(\mathrm{O/H}) = \num{8.51 \pm 0.03}$, confirmed by \cite{rogers2022}. \cite{maizapellaniz2004} analyzed the excitation properties using multiple long-slit measurements across the face of NGC~604 and found a central excitation structure powered by the main stellar cluster surrounded by secondary excitation pockets produced by smaller stellar groups.
+However, very few studies have analyzed the chemical composition and ionization structure of the region. \cite{vilchez1988} obtained an electron temperature of $T_e \simeq \SI{8000}{\kelvin}$, an electron density consistent with the low-density limit\footnote{This is where the \sii\ line ratio asymptotes to a fixed value, below which the line ratio is no longer sensitive to electron density.
+This corresponds to an \sii\ ratio of $\simeq$1.45 and an electron density of $n_e \lesssim \SI{100}{\per\cubic\centi\metre}$ \citep{osterbrock2006}.}, and an oxygen abundance of $12 + \log(\mathrm{O/H}) = \num{8.51 \pm 0.03}$, confirmed by \cite{rogers2022}. \cite{maizapellaniz2004} analyzed the excitation properties using multiple long-slit measurements across the face of NGC~604 and found a central excitation structure powered by the main stellar cluster surrounded by secondary excitation pockets produced by smaller stellar groups.
 Although they were able to produce maps of the common excitation-sensitive emission line ratios, they lacked coverage of the blue \oii$\lambda$3727 lines, which would have allowed for a more comprehensive analysis of the ionization and chemical composition.

 In this paper, we analyze \ac{ifts} observations covering the whole face of NGC~604.
 We organize this paper as follows.
 In Section~\ref{sec:obs}, we briefly describe the observations and data reduction.
 In Section~\ref{sec:integrated}, we coadd our data to produce an integrated spectrum of NGC~604.
 From this spectrum, we make estimates of the \acl{sfr}, mass, total ionization, and oxygen abundance using strong-line methods.
 Section~\ref{sec:spatial} presents our spatially-resolved maps, in which we estimate the dust extinction, density, excitation, ionization, and oxygen abundance properties of NGC~604 using commonly-employed strong-line ratios.
 In Section~\ref{sec:kinematics}, we briefly present maps of the velocity and velocity dispersion and connect it to excitation mechanisms in the previous section.
 Finally, Section~\ref{sec:important} summarizes the importance of spatially-resolved data in the context of NGC~604, and we present our conclusions in Section~\ref{sec:conclusion}.